Making English a Programming Language

 Solution

-• The missing layer is a product wiki: a natural-language layer above the codebase.
+The missing layer is a product wiki: a natural-language abstraction layer above the codebase.

-• The core units are actors, jobs, stories, acceptance criteria, rules, journeys, capabilities, and decisions.
+The wiki breaks the product into small units: actors, jobs, stories, acceptance criteria, rules, journeys, capabilities, and decisions.

-• As the product grows, the wiki also tracks outcomes, non-goals, assumptions, risks, and glossary terms.
+As the product grows, it can also track outcomes, non-goals, assumptions, risks, and glossary terms.

-• Those units become building blocks.
-They make the product readable from the top down, so a non-technical person can understand what the product does and why important code decisions exist.
+Those units become building blocks.
+They make the product readable from the top down, so a non-technical person can understand the product, follow the reasoning, and see why important code decisions exist.

 How it works